-Algebra II Honors 1.0 Credit/Year Long Requirement Grade 10-12 Teacher recommendation and successful completion of Honors Geometry.
-A summer assignment may be required for this course.
-A TI-83 Plus (or higher) graphing calculator is strongly recommended for this course.
-Honors Algebra II is the third course in the honors series of courses taken by students who plan to prepare themselves for competitive four- year colleges.
-In this course, students will develop the algebraic skills needed in higher mathematics.
-They will recognize algebra as the study of the structure of the system of numbers including complex numbers.
-Students will extend their skills in operating with different types of functions, including linear, quadratic, polynomial, exponential and logarithmic functions.
-Other topics such as matrices and linear programming may be covered as time permits. √x Consumer Mathematics 0.5 Credit/Semester Elective 2024 Requirement beginning with class of 2025 Grade 11-12 Successful completion of at least two high school mathematics credits.
+$\sqrt{x}$ Consumer Mathematics

+0.5 Credit/Semester Requirement Grade 11-12

+Successful completion of at least two high school mathematics credits.

 This course satisfies the New Hampshire requirements for financial literacy.

 A scientific calculator is recommended for this course.

 Students will learn financial literacy and planning by immersing themselves in a series of real-life projects, including but not limited to: budgeting for a cross-country road-trip; researching careers and potential salaries; searching for a dream house and calculating the mortgage payments; creating a monthly budget to account for transportation, food, entertainment and college debt expenses, in addition to their mortgage payments; estimating the future value of an investment portfolio to help plan for retirement.
 Students will use online tools such as Google Sheets to perform the calculations in order to develop these increasingly relevant career skills.
+This course will satisfy the New Hampshire requirements for financial literacy.

+$\sqrt{x}$ Statistics I

-This course satisfies the New Hampshire requirements for financial literacy. √x Statistics I Honors 0.5 Credit/Semester (Running Start) Grade 11-12 Successful completion of Algebra II A graphing calculator is strongly recommended for this course.
+0.5 Credit/Semester (Running Start) Grade 11-12

+Successful completion of Algebra II

+A graphing calculator is strongly recommended for this course.

 Introduction to Statistics is a course for any student interested in careers in business, social sciences, or any math/science related field.
 The course is designed to show the student how to understand and interpret statistical results and data more accurately.
 Topics include scales of measurement, random sampling, graphs and tables, measures of central tendency, probability and probability distributions, confidence interval, error and sample size estimation, hypothesis testing, linear correlation, regression analysis, and prediction.
-The graphing calculator will be used extensively in this course. √ x Pre-Calculus Honors 1.0 Credit/Year Long Elective Grade 11-12 Teacher recommendation and successful completion of Algebra II.
+The graphing calculator will be used extensively in this course.

+$\sqrt{x}$ Pre-Calculus

+Grade 11-12

+Honors

+1.0 Credit/Year Long

+Elective

+Teacher recommendation and successful completion of Algebra II.

 A TI-83 Plus (or higher) graphing calculator is required for this course.

 Pre-Calculus is designed for the student who desires preparation for studies in college calculus.
 This course will provide the student with a solid understanding of the trigonometric ratios from both a triangle and a function perspective; the student will relate the graphs to the properties of the ratios, solve real-world problems that apply these ratios, and develop and apply identities that relate the trigonometric functions to each other.
 Students will also work with various other function types, including polynomial, rational, radical, exponential and logarithmic expressions.
-Students will develop and apply concepts related to vectors and parametric equations. √x Calculus I &amp; II (Running Start) Honors 1.0 Credit/Year Long Grade 12 Teacher recommendation and successful completion of Honors Pre-Calculus.
+Students will develop and apply concepts related to vectors and parametric equations.

+√x Calculus I & II (Running Start)

+1.0 Credit/Year Long Grade 12

+Teacher recommendation and successful completion of Honors Pre-Calculus.

 A TI-83 Plus (or higher) graphing calculator is strongly recommended for this course.

 Students will earn college credit for Calculus I and Calculus II through the Running Start Dual Enrollment program.
 During the fall semester, students will undergo an in-depth analysis of derivatives, including: the role limits played in their discovery, the rules for differentiating various functions, and using derivatives to solve optimization problems.
 In the spring, students will focus on solving problems using integration, such as finding the area under a curve, and the volume of a solid formed by rotating an irregular shape around an axis.
 Students will also study sequences, series, and convergence.

+$\sqrt{x}$ Stock Market Game